Built-In Workspace Integrations

 |---|---|---|

-storage | Files and artifacts that should persist across executions | read_file, write_file, delete_file, list_files, get_download_url |
+storage | Filesystem for files and artifacts that should persist across executions | read_file, write_file, delete_file, list_files, get_download_url |

-kv-store | JSON state, counters, caches, lists, and small records | put, get, delete, add_to_list, remove_from_list |
+kv-store | State KV for JSON state, counters, caches, lists, and small records | put, get, delete, add_to_list, remove_from_list |

 agent-memory | Knowledge graph memory for agents | create_entities, add_observations, create_relations, search, read_graph |